LLNL/Caliper/doc/CaliperConfiguration.md

 Most configs have optional parameters, e.g. `output` to name an output file.
 Parameters can be specified as a list of key-value pairs in parantheses after the config name, e.g. `runtime-report(output=report.txt,io.bytes=true)`.
 For boolean parameters, only the key needs to be added to enable it; for example, `io.bytes` is equal to `io.bytes=true`.

 Parameters can also be listed separately in the config string, outside of parentheses.
 In that case, the parameter applies to *all* configs, whereas parameters inside parentheses only apply to the  config where they are listed.
 For example, in `runtime-report(io.bytes),spot,mem.highwatermark`, the `mem.highwatermark` option will be active in both the runtime-report and spot config, whereas `io.bytes` will only be active for runtime-report.
 Configs and parameters can be listed in any order.

+Here is a more complex example:

+    runtime-report(output=stdout),profile.cuda,mem.highwatermark,event-trace(output=trace.cali,trace.io)

+This will print a runtime profile to stdout, including CUDA API calls and memory high-water marks in the profile, and write an event trace with region begin/end and I/O operations into the trace.cali file.

 # Built-in Configs